JackonYang/captcha-tensorflow/README.md

     - testing images: 9k
 - Accuracy: 87.6%

-if we increase the dataset by 10x, the accuracy increase to 98.8%.
+if we increase the dataset by 10x, the accuracy increases to 98.8%. we can further increase the accuracy to 99.8% using 1M traning images.

 here is the source code and running logs: [captcha-solver-tf2-4digits-AlexNet-98.8.ipynb](captcha-solver-tf2-4digits-AlexNet-98.8.ipynb)

-Images, ground truth and predict values:
+Images, Ground Truth and Predicted Values:

 ![](img-doc/result-preview-4digits.png)